 In the hearing, the IHO will look at all the government’s evidence against the accused, and the accused has opportunity to present his or her own evidence and refute the charges.
 While, in some respects, the Article 32 hearing is simply a preliminary before a courts martial, it is an important opportunity to build a strong defense case as well.

 Since the accused has the chance to build the foundations of a solid defense during the hearing, it is important to contact a military defense lawyer as soon as possible to prepare for the hearing well in advance.

 The prosecutor will have to present the government’s evidence before the hearing, giving the accused time to prepare.
 With a skilled attorney, you should take time to look over the evidence, find weaknesses or inaccuracies and prepare to refute these items.
 Assembling your own witnesses who can testify on your behalf is a critical part of the strategy, as well.

-When you prepare well for the Article 32 hearing, it is possible to have charges dopped completely, or at least have the charges reduced, as a result.
+When you prepare well for the Article 32 hearing, it is possible to have charges dropped completely, or at least have the charges reduced as a result.

-Do not take your Article 32 hearing lightly, but take the time to prepare a strong defense.
+Do not take your Article 32 hearing lightly.
+Take the time to prepare a strong defense.